Skip to content

 koala bear of kangaroo island in australia

-The fire in Australia
+The Fire in Australia

 fire

-In a recent fire, about 1000 square kilometers of forest were lost, equivalent to almost one-fifth of the entire territory (of which 85% are part of the Flinders Chase national park).
-Despite this, fire represents an important resource for the Australian vegetation.
+About 1000 square kilometers of forest were lost in a recent fire, equivalent to almost one-fifth of the entire territory (85% is part of the Flinders Chase National Park).
+Despite this, fire represents an important resource for Australian vegetation.
 Why?
+Fire fertilizes the soil, and the plants that survive grow lusher than before.
+When visiting Australia, it’s common to see some partially burnt eucalyptus trees.

-For this reason, open fires are forbidden at certain times of the year and the roads are dotted with street signs indicating the level of danger.
+For this reason, open fires are forbidden at certain times of the year, and the roads are dotted with street signs indicating the level of danger.

 How to get to Kangaroo Island and other useful info